Moe-hacker/ruri/README.md

 &emsp;ruri is pronounced as  `luli`, or you can call it `瑠璃` in Chinese or Japanese as well.
 &emsp;ruri is the romaji acronym of Lightweight, User-friendly Linux-container Implementation.
 It's designed to provide better security for Linux containers on devices that do not support docker.
 - Simple:
-Although it has many args in the help page, the basic usage is very very simple, you can use it just like the command `chroot`.
+The basic usage is very very simple, you can use it just like the command `chroot`.
 - Secure:
-It uses libcap and libseccomp for security, and most devices in /dev will never be reached in containers.
+It uses libcap and libseccomp for security, and most devices in /dev will never be reached in containers by default.
 - Static:
-Compile ruri with `make static`, it will be compiled as a small binary file(~1M), but it can be run anywhere without dependent libraries.
+Build ruri with `make static`, it will be compiled as a small binary file(~1M), but it can be run anywhere without dependent libraries.

 ### Install:
 ```